w3c/media-capabilities/explainer.md

 EME specifies that a handful of steps in `rMKSA` may request consent from the user.
 This consent is critical to knowing what encrypted media capabilities are available.
 Hence, MediaCapabilies will prompt in the same way as `rMKSA`.

 The spec will make clear that calling the API with a key system configuration may result in permission prompts.
+In practice, such prompts are rare.
+Currently only Chrome and Mozilla show EME prompts, and Mozilla limits theirs to once per browser profile.

 MediaCapabilities should not show more prompts than `rMKSA`, in spite of requiring more calls to setup encrypted playback.
 User Agents have a lot of flexibility as to what triggers a prompt and how long the outcome is saved before prompting again.
 For MediaCapabilities, each implementer should save the outcome at a scoping (e.g. time limited, or session limited) that allows for sufficient reuse between MediaCapabilities calls to avoid spamming the user.

+Additionally, the Permissions API could hypothetically accept the MediaCapabilitiesKeySystemConfiguration dictionary to know when prompts would be shown.

 ### Codec and Robustness Compatibility